Domestic Violence Attorneys in Orange County

-If you are a victim of domestic violence, ensuring that you, your children, and your livelihood are protected is of the upmost importance.
+If you are a victim of domestic violence, ensuring that you, your children, and your livelihood are protected is of the utmost importance.
 At Moshtael Family Law, we represent both male and female victims of domestic violence to ensure that the cycle of abuse is broken and they can resume their lives in a healthy, safe environment.
-Whether this is achieved through a restraining order, a granting of sole legal and physical custody of any children involved, or other means, our experience and sensitive legal team can guide you through the steps required to achieve legal resolution.
+Whether this is achieved through a restraining order, a granting of sole legal and physical custody of any children involved, or other means, our experience, and sensitive legal team can guide you through the steps required to achieve legal resolution.

-Unfortunately, not all domestic violence claims are truthful and are brought to gain advantage in other areas of a divorce such as child custody disputes.
+Unfortunately, not all domestic violence claims are truthful and are brought to gain an advantage in other areas of a divorce such as child custody disputes.
 When such serious but false accusations are levied against you, we will put the accuser to the task of proving such allegations and help ensure that an unfair advantage is not achieved.